• Skip to main content

 How Do You Make Popcorn Without a Microwave or Popcorn Maker?

 In my opinion, the best popcorn is made fresh on the stove.
-Forget the packaged microwave popcorn full of harmful chemicals.
-Just grab some oil, a large pot or metal bowl, and away we go!
+Forget the packaged microwave popcorn with its weird aftertaste.

 Tips to Making Popcorn on the Stove